Don’t get stranded…

 What can we do to help?

-These devices may create more harm than good by creating an island of technology which is managed by a single user outside of the existing ICT management structure.
-Therefore duplicating work and effort subsequently increasing the dangers associated with cyber security.
+These devices may cause more harm than good by creating an island of technology which is managed by a single user outside of the existing ICT management structure.
+Therefore duplicating work and effort subsequently increasing the dangers associated with cybersecurity.
 It also limits the ability of ICT Management to investigate data breaches or security problems.
 IT Systems can help you to establish a roadmap to help stop these problems from occurring, all you need to do is pick up the phone!.